Concord-Carlisle High School

 Concord-Carlisle High School (CCHS) is a public high school located in Concord, Massachusetts, United States.
 It is 17 mi northwest of Boston.
-The school serves grades 9–12, and as part of the Concord-Carlisle Regional School District, has students from both Concord and Carlisle, Massachusetts.
-The school also has a notable portion of minority students from Boston (particularly Dorchester, Roxbury and Mattapan) enrolled as part of the METCO program.
-Concord-Carlisle Regional High School is widely regarded as one of the top public high schools in the state, with the September 2009 issue of Boston magazine rating it the number one public high school in cost efficiency and third in academic performance in eastern Massachusetts.
+The school serves grades 9–12, and as part of the Concord-Carlisle Regional School District has students from both Concord and Carlisle, Massachusetts.
+The school has a notable portion of minority students from Boston (particularly Dorchester, Mattapan, and Roxbury) enrolled as part of the METCO program.

 Academics

-Class subjects include the normal core subjects of English, mathematics, science and social studies, but a number of elective studies are offered as well, including programming, art, music, and photography.
+Class subjects include core subjects of English, mathematics, science, and social studies, but a number of elective studies are offered as well, including programming, engineering, art, music, and photography.

-In social studies or English, a broad course selection is offered.
-CCHS does not offer AP classes in the humanities, but students may choose to take the AP tests.
-For students' freshman and sophomore years, they are required to take world cultures and US history respectively, neither of which are levelled classes.
-The English department offers classes on topics such as rhetoric and debate, American literature, British literature, contemporary literature, world literature and black literature.
-The social studies department curriculum includes classes on ancient Greece, ancient Rome and 20th century United States history, as well as psychology, economics, sociology, world religions and Russian history.
+For students' freshman and sophomore years, they are required to take world cultures and US history, respectively, neither of which are levelled classes.
+The English department offers classes on topics such as rhetoric and debate, American literature, British literature, contemporary literature, world literature, and Black literature.
+The social studies department curriculum includes classes on ancient Greece, ancient Rome, and 20th-century United States history, as well as psychology, economics, sociology, world religions, and Russian history.

-Foreign languages offered are French, Spanish, Latin and Chinese.
+Foreign languages offered are French, Spanish, Latin, and Chinese.

-Educational experiences and trips to other countries include one to Edinburgh, Scotland in 2008, two to Prague in the Czech Republic, Salzburg and Vienna in Austria in 2001 and 2005, a trip which explored the entire length of Italy from north to south in 2003, and a trip to Spain in 2004, staying in Madrid and Málaga.
+Educational experiences and trips to other countries include one to Edinburgh, Scotland, in 2008; two to Prague in the Czech Republic, Salzburg and Vienna in Austria in 2001 and 2005; a trip that explored the entire length of Italy from north to south in 2003; and a trip to Spain in 2004, staying in Madrid and Málaga.
 In 2008, 2009, 2012 and 2014 there were trips to Quito, Ecuador.
-In 2003, 2007, 2009, 2010 and 2012 there were trips to Hokkaido, Japan, for the Concert Band and the Sci Fi club.
-There have been trips to China, East Timor and Estonia.
+In 2003, 2007, 2009, 2010, and 2012 there were trips to Hokkaido, Japan, for the Concert Band and the Sci-Fi club.
+There have also been trips to China, East Timor, and Estonia.

-A trip to Italy for Latin students is regularly offered, as is an exchange program with a private school in Ecuador and an exchange program with Concord's Japanese sister city of Nanae.
+A trip to Italy for Latin students is regularly offered, as is an exchange program with a private school in Ecuador, and an exchange program with Concord's Japanese sister city of Nanae.